 It should be possible to store de novo peptide sequencing results, to the extent that it will be possible to enumerate and record all possible matches found by a de novo technique.
 However, we anticipate that this can produce large files.

-It should be possible to store the results of MS/MS cross-linking approaches, whereby two peptides cross-linked using chemical reagents or biologically occurring modifications have been identified (newly added in mzIdentML 1.2).
+It should be possible to store the results of MS/MS crosslinking approaches, whereby two peptides crosslinked using chemical reagents or biologically occurring modifications have been identified (newly added in mzIdentML 1.2).
+New use cases for crosslinking data have been added in mzIdentML 1.3.
+From this version, this information is available in the mzIdentML crosslinking extension document, and not in this main specification document.

-It should be possible to store at a basic level of detail the molecular interaction data that can be inferred from cross-linking approaches (newly added in mzIdentML 1.2).
+It should be possible to store at a basic level of detail the molecular interaction data that can be inferred from crosslinking approaches (newly added in mzIdentML 1.2).

 It should be possible to represent statistical values or scores associated with the positions of modifications on a peptide chain (newly added in mzIdentML 1.2).